 | WiFi |

 | NFC |

 Studio photographers will appreciate that the Sony A77 (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 100D or the Sony A77 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.